 Note: The document is not intended as a comprehensive guide with regards to power supply, earth networks and protection.
 Please refer to SANS 10142i regarding protection and safety considerations.

-Note: SANS 10142-1:2017 now also applies to external power supply wiring of extra low voltage applications (<50 VAC and <120 VDC) and include agricultural applications among others.ii an unexpected, temporary, uncontrolled increase in current or voltage in an electrical circuit; a voltage spike
+Note: SANS 10142-1:2017 now also applies to external power supply wiring of extra low voltage applications (<50 VAC and <120 VDC) and include agricultural applications among others.

 7.1 Definitions

 Power Surge